wsolow/agaid_crop_simulator/env_config/crop_config/README_crop_params.md

             as function of DVS
 TMPFTB     Reduction factor of AMAX as function of        TCr      -
             daily mean temperature.
-TMPFTB     Reduction factor of AMAX as function of        TCr      -
+TNPFTB     Reduction factor of AMAX as function of        TCr      -
             daily minimum temperature.
 CO2AMAXTB  Correction factor for AMAX given atmos-        TCr      -
             pheric CO2 concentration.